The KLEVER survey: Nitrogen abundances at $z\sim$2 and probing the existence of a fundamental nitrogen relation: DATA AND DERIVED QUANTITIES

 \subsection{Star formation rates}

 Star formation rates were measured from the dust-corrected H$\alpha$ emission line luminosity, using the conversion factor between H$\alpha$ and SFR from \cite{Kennicutt_2012}.
 These were then renormalized to a \cite{Chabrier_2003} IMF in order to align with the stellar mass estimates.
 For the SDSS sample, the low redshift cut of $z >$ 0.03 means that some galaxies may be included where only the central $\sim1.6$ kpc falls within the SDSS fibre, meaning only the inner-most regions of the galaxy are sampled.
 As such, estimating the star formation rate from the flux within the fibre may lead to systematic underestimations of the total SFR within the galaxy.
 To obtain estimates for the total star formation rate for our local galaxies, aperture corrections provided by the MPA/JHU catalogue were applied.
-Although such corrections can introduce uncertainties into the SFR estimation, the resulting star formation rates are more representative of the global star formation occurring within a galaxy.
+These corrections build on the work of \cite{Salim_2007}, where aperture-corrected H$\alpha$ fluxes from \cite{Brinchmann_2004} were shown to be in good agreement with UV-based SFR estimates, with an average offset of just 0.06 dex and no correlation between the residuals and the level of aperture correction applied. \cite{Richards_2016} also showed that aperture corrected SFR estimates are accurate to within 0.2 dex for large samples of galaxies.

 For the KLEVER galaxies, the fluxes have been extracted from a circular aperture of diameter 1.3$\arcsec$, as discussed in Section \ref{Emission_line_fit}, corresponding to a physical distance of roughly 11 kpc at redshift $\sim 2.2$.
 As such, the majority of the H$\alpha$ flux is contained within the circular aperture, therefore we apply no aperture corrections to the KLEVER data.
 Since the SFR estimates for the KLEVER galaxies are more similar to total SFR values, hereafter we present only the results using total SFR estimates for the SDSS sample, allowing a more direct comparison between our high and low redshift samples.